By: Sophie J. Balk, MD, FAAP

 Environmental noise—also known as "noise pollution"—comes from sources around us.
 These include road traffic, airplanes and airports, railroad trains and wind farms.
 Indoor sources of noise such as TVs and appliances also can be too loud.

 What are the effects of environmental noise?

-Compared to adults, children usually are more vulnerable to noise effects because they are growing and developing.
+Compared to adults, children may be more vulnerable to noise effects because they are growing and developing.
 They may also have less control over where they spend time.
 Children living in less wealthy environments are more likely to be exposed to higher environmental noise levels.

 Some of the ways environmental noise can affect children include:

-How does noise affect children with Autism Spectrum Disorder?
+How does noise affect children with special sensitivities?

 Some children with special sensitivities—such as Autism Spectrum Disorder (ASD), Attention-Deficit Hyperactivity Disorder (ADHD), sensory processing disorders or learning differences—may be disturbed by sounds or noises that usually don't bother children without these conditions.

 More research is needed to learn more about how the effects of noise build up over a lifetime.
 In the meantime, we know enough to take steps to decrease children's exposures.
 Many NICUs, hospitals, schools and child care settings have worked to lower noise levels.